emilgras/simple-flask/README.md

 * A Mac, Windows or Linux machine
 * Some coding experince
 * Little knowledge of python, Flask, Docker and Git
-* Basic understanding of using the command line
+* Basic understanding with the command line

 ## Requirements